MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Preparing-the-Image-for-Deployment.md

 ---
 title: "Preparing the Image for Deployment"
-description: "Describes how to use Windows Server Essentials" ms.date: 10/03/2016 ms.topic: article ms.assetid: 681c6cad-7fde-494f-86a5-f4c7c15d23f9
+description: Learn how to use a sysprep.exe file to prepare an image for deployment. ms.date: 10/03/2016 ms.topic: article ms.assetid: 681c6cad-7fde-494f-86a5-f4c7c15d23f9